mashraka/portfolio_/README.md

 The 'Home' page, which will be coded in the file index.html, will provide my name in an aesthetically pleasing fashion.
 The page will also include a header (navigation bar) and a footer.
 The header will provide links/buttons for navigation to other pages and the message, "Hello, and Good Morning!".
 The footer will provide icons which will be hyperlinked with my social media pages.

 ## about.html
 The 'about' page, inside the 'about.html' file, will contain no less than 100 to no more than 200 words describing my academic and professional experiences.
-The text will acommpany some nice images, either hand drawn or provided by copyright free websites.
-The page will have the same footer as index.html (aka., the 'home' page).
-The header will have links to all the other pages, however, there will be one unclickable text titled, "Mubashera Mashraka".
+The text will accompany some nice images, either hand-drawn or provided by copyright-free websites.
+The page will have the same footer as index.html (aka the 'home' page).
+The header will have links to all the other pages; however, there will be one unclickable text titled "Mubashera Mashraka".

 ## works.html
-This file will provide a website that will display images and brief desctriptions (of one sentence each) of previous projects.
-The images will also a brief caption of it's progress (ie., completed, incompleted, in progress).
-The page will have the same footer as index.html (aka., the 'home' page).
-The header will have links to all the other pages, however, there will be one unclickable text titled, "Mubashera Mashraka".
+This file will provide a website that will display images and brief descriptions (of one sentence each) of previous projects.
+The images will also have a brief caption of its progress (ie, completed, incomplete, in progress).
+The page will have the same footer as index.html (aka the 'home' page).
+The header will have links to all the other pages; however, there will be one unclickable text titled "Mubashera Mashraka".

 ## hobbies.html
 This file will provide a website that depicts 3 of my favourite hobbies.
 The website will demonstrate my hobbies in clickable images, texts or non-clickable diagrams.
-The page will have the same footer as index.html (aka., the 'home' page).
+The page will have the same footer as index.html (aka the 'home' page).
 The header will have links to all the other pages, however, there will be one unclickable text titled, "Mubashera Mashraka".

 ## resume.html
 This file will provide a website page that depicts my professional resume.
 The page will contain sections such as 'Experience', 'Projects', 'Education' and 'Summary'.